 Clinical Leadership and Commitment to Quality

 CSH Surrey is proud to have clinicians leading its services - because they know what high quality services should look like.
-This commitment to clinical leadership starts at the CSH Board, with CSH Surrey's Chief Executive and one of its Non-Executives holding clinical qualifications.
+This commitment to clinical leadership starts at the CSH Board, with CSH Surrey's Chief Operating Officer and one of its Non-Executives holding clinical qualifications.

 This strong focus on clinical leadership allows CSH Surrey to gain front line assurance about the quality of its services.

 However, the most important voice we listen to is the patients and carers we serve, and we do this through a number of means, including the national Friends and Family Test.